codio-c5/C5-Development/.guides/content/How-the-Digital-Signature-Standard--DSS--Works--0c8e.md

 <br>
 ## Advantages and Disadvantages of Digital Signatures
 Digital signatures use an encryption of the hash value to validate the source integrity of a message.
-As hash values are small, the process is fast.
+Hash values are small, so the process is fast.

-Digital signatures verify that the is really the message really came from the sender and that the message wasn't tampered with between the sender and the recipient, but it doesn't **authenticate** the sender, or validate who the sender really is.
+Digital signatures verify that the message really came from the sender and wasn't tampered with between the sender and the recipient, but it doesn't **authenticate** the sender or validate who the sender really is.